igal-abachi-dev/nextjs-react-tsx-scss-nginx-wordpress/README.md

 npm i swr

-for server you can use:
+for server (in addition to wp-api) you can use:

 micro-server.js (node.js):
 https://github.com/igal-abachi-dev/micro-server.js

-or, these should be fast for http, [good for multi-threading too]: asp.net core 3.1(c#),
+or, these should be fast for http, [good for multi-threading too]:

+ asp.net core 3.1(c#),

  tokio-minihttp (rust), [slower: nickle.rs / rocket.rs / actix.rs],